 “Fungipedia provides plenty of interesting tidbits of information, but it is not all factoids. “

 Beyond the basics, Fungipedia lifts the lid on some of the more outlandish biological particularities of fungi.
 Such as their tolerance for, and sometimes dependence on, extreme cold (psychrophiles) or dryness (xerophiles).
 And what of the mycelium, that underground network of thread-like hyphae invisible to the naked eye?
-Peter Wohlleben has been making waves with his book The Hidden Life of Trees: What They Feel, How They Communicate – Discoveries from a Secret World, popularising the finding that trees can communicate with each other via fungi, something dubbed the “wood wide web” (see also this short TED-Ed talk).
-We can expect more on this from the fungi’s perspective in Merlin Sheldrake’s upcoming book Entangled Life: How Fungi Make Our Worlds, Change Our Minds and Shape Our Futures.
+Peter Wohlleben has been making waves with his book The Hidden Life of Trees, popularising the finding that trees can communicate with each other via fungi, something dubbed the “wood wide web” (see also this short TED-Ed talk).
+You can read more on this from the fungi’s perspective in Merlin Sheldrake’s Entangled Life.

 I personally found the entries on the people some of the most fascinating reading.
 I never knew that Beatrix Potter was first and foremost a mycologist, but only turned to illustrating because, as a woman, her scientific work was ignored at the time.
 A similar sign of the times was that it was a reverend, the clergyman Miles Berkeley, who coined the term mycology in 1837.
 From the pioneers (Carolus Clusius, a mycologist some 300 years ahead of his time), to the eccentric (Sam Ristich, who taught at the New York Botanical Garden with, apparently, characteristic enthusiasm), or the crestfallen (John Allegro, whose academic career took a nosedive after publishing The Sacred Mushroom and the Cross), Millman gives short, informative biographies of some notable figures.